Company Research Scope

 Product Development

-- Purpose-built HPC/AI data halls (CB series) with closed-loop water cooling, dual 345 kV transmission lines, and ultra‑low‑latency fiber.
+- Dedicated HPC data halls with closed‑loop water cooling, dual 345 kV lines, and ultra‑low‑latency fiber optimized for GPU clusters.

 Market Expansion